 Hungarian winery headquartered in the town of Sárospatak in the Tokaj-Hegyalja region.
 Since 1992 it has been owned by the French group of investors CFGVT, which is managed by Jean-Louis Laborde and his son Ronan.
 Also owned as a second winery Chateau Megyer

-Both goods are managed under the same Hungarian administration and the cellar facilities in Bodrogolaszi are shared.
-The vineyards cover 64 hectares of vineyards in the eponymous location Pajzos, which are planted with the varieties Furmint (50%), Hárslevelü (40%), Muscat Lunel (Yellow Muscat) and Oremusz (Zéta).
-The quality wines are reductive, the Aszús easily oxidatively expanded with air contact.
-The winery is a member of the association "Tokaj Renaissance" and produces all the typical brands of the Tokaj
+Both goods are managed under the same Hungarian administration and the winery facilities in Bodrogolaszi are shared.
+The vineyards cover 64 hectares of vineyards in the eponymous area Pajzos, which are planted with the varieties Furmint (50%), Hárslevelü (40%), Muscat Lunel (Gelber Muskateller) and Oremusz (Zéta).
+The quality wines are reductive, the Aszús with air contact slightly oxidative.
+The winery is a member of the "Tokaj Renaissance" association and produces all the typical brands of the Tokaj

-, The 1993 Aszú Essencia is considered particularly outstanding (see also under Wine of the century
+, The 1993 Aszú-Essencia is particularly outstanding (see also under Wine of the century

 ).
-Of these, only 5,000 half-liter bottles were produced.
-Fermentation in barrels took over three years.
-The amber thick oily wine has 530 g / l total extract, 435 g / l residual sugar, 12.5 g / l acid and 4.72% vol alcohol content.
+Only 5,000 half-liter bottles were produced.
+The fermentation in the barrel lasted over three years.
+The amber-colored viscous, oily wine has 530 g / l total extract, 435 g / l residual sugar, 12.5 g / l acid and 4.72% vol alcohol.